fluid-project/infusion-docs/src/documents/TextToSpeechAPI.md

     </tbody>
 </table>

-## `utteranceOpts` Options ##
+## `utteranceOpts` Option ##

 _**Note:** If needed, please read the [Component Configuration Options](ComponentConfigurationOptions.md) document for a full description of infusion component options._

 The only option supported by the Text To Speech component is `utteranceOpts`.
 This option is a javascript object that contains attributes that users can use to define the behaviour of the [SpeechSynthesisUtterance instance](https://dvcs.w3.org/hg/speech-api/raw-file/tip/speechapi.html#utterance-attributes) (a part of the web speech API that the Text To Speech component interacts with).

+_**Note:** Not all speech synthesizers support all these attributes and some may take different ranges._

 These attributes include:

-_**Note:** Not all browsers support all these options and some browsers may take different ranges._

 ### `text` ###